Auditors wary of child health, safety in Nevada care centers

 Surrounded by miles of open desert in Nye County, Never Give Up is located on the former campus of the now-shuttered Northwest Academy, the state’s only private boarding school before it was shut down on Valentine’s Day 2019, after the married owners were arrested on a combined 90 counts of child abuse and neglect.

-Never Give Up was the only institution of the five facilities threatened with a fine by the state last year amid the inspections, the report shows.
+Never Give Up was the only institution of the five facilities fined by the state last year amid the inspections, the report shows.

-According to a copy of the sanction obtained by The Associated Press, the state Department of Health and Human Services notified Never Give Up’s administrator in September that it intended to fine the facility $8,000, citing a range of failures.
+According to a copy of the sanction obtained by The Associated Press, the state Department of Health and Human Services imposed an $8,000 penalty in early September, citing a range of failures.
+A department spokesman confirmed Never Give Up paid the fine before the end of the year.

 In a separate 65-page report outlining those issues, Health and Human Services said Never Give Up had failed to maintain its facility to “ensure the safety and well-being of its residents.”
 Among the issues observed in the report: sagging ceilings, exposed electrical wiring, splintered wooden desks in classrooms, broken deadbolts, missing emergency lights, loose smoke detectors and a cable hanging from a ceiling.